Death and Judgment

 Romans 2:6 simply states (in reference to “the day of indignation and revelation of the just judgment of God ”) that in that day God “will be paying each [of those who are present] in accord with his acts. ”

 Now if I were an exceedingly wealthy businessman who employed a large staff of salesmen, men who were filled with pride and sated with self-confidence, I might well purpose to humble them by declaring that if they should meet a certain sales quota, I would pay them a great sum.
 Indeed, due to my vast wealth, I would be well able to do so should they ever meet my stringent requirements.
-Because of their high opinion of themselves and remarkable degree of confidence in the flesh, they would consider my requirements quite achievable, even if they should recognize them as far from easy.
+Because of their high opinion of themselves and a remarkable degree of confidence in the flesh, they would consider my requirements quite achievable, even if they should recognize them as far from easy.
 But I, knowing their true limitations, would know that they were all doomed to failure, no matter how highly they thought of themselves.

 Caring very deeply for each one of them, however, and in my private life being a great philanthropic (even though I had never made myself known as such to my workers, all of whom considered me a harsh man), all the while my actual plans, in due time, were to give each one of them—strictly as a favor—a far greater sum than I had promised to pay them, should they meet my requirements.
 Because of my own benevolence, this would eventually be the possession of each one—no matter how poor a salesman he might be.
 But first I would deal with their arrogance.